How much is the Wimbledon prize money? Huge figure increased for 2024

 Players who manage to make it to the half-way point of Wimbledon will be able to acquire a sweet £226,000.

-Emma Raducanu is a British favourite this Wimbledon
+Emma Raducanu is no longer in Wimbledon

 However those participating in the Wimbledon Singles tournament aren't the only ones taking home some cold harsh cash.